Aeternatrix/AnD/Algorithms/README.md

 # Algorithms
-How I would implement algorithms I. Not necessarily the best implementations; probably the worst in fact.
+How I would implement algorithms.
+Not necessarily the best implementations; probably the worst in fact.
 My only goal, I suppose is to not go n!...

 ## Peak Finding
 A toy problem, the goal is to find if an element in an xd-array is a peak.